When Coordination Is Avoidable: A Monotonicity Analysis of Organizational Tasks: Abstract

 \section{Abstract}

 Organizations devote substantial resources to coordination, yet which tasks actually require it for correctness remains unclear.
-The problem is acute in multi-agent AI systems, where coordination overhead is directly measurable and routinely exceeds the cost of the work itself.
-However, distributed systems theory provides a precise answer: coordination is necessary if and only if a task is \textit{non-monotonic}, meaning new information can invalidate prior conclusions.
-Here we show that a classic taxonomy of organizational interdependence maps onto the monotonicity criterion, yielding a decision rule and a measure of avoidable overhead (the Coordination Tax).
-Multi-agent simulations confirm both predictions.
-We classify 65 enterprise workflows and find that 48 (74\%) are monotonic, then replicate on 13,417 occupational tasks from the O*NET database (42\% monotonic).
-These classification rates imply that 24--57\% of coordination spending is unnecessary for correctness.
+The problem is acute in multi-agent AI systems, where coordination cost is directly measurable and can exceed the cost of the work itself.
+Distributed systems theory provides a precise criterion: coordination is required when a task specification is non-monotonic, meaning that as histories grow, new information can invalidate prior conclusions.
+Here we show that Thompson's classic taxonomy of interdependence maps to that criterion, yielding a decision rule for when coordination is required for correctness.
+We formalize the correspondence in a bridge theorem, apply the rule to 65 workflows from the American Productivity \& Quality Center (APQC) and, with a calibrated large language model (LLM), 13,417 Occupational Information Network (O*NET) tasks, and illustrate it in multi-agent AI simulations.
+Under our decompositions, 74\% of workflows and 42\% of O*NET tasks are monotonic, implying that up to 24--57\% of coordination spending is unnecessary for correctness.